One doctor's experience in a mid-flight emergency opens questions about medical kits

 A couple of hours into her Delta Air Lines flight to Portugal earlier this month, Dr. Andrea Merrill heard the call to help a fellow passenger with a medical emergency.
 She approached the scene and was handed a red bag.

-"They told me it was the medical kit, and I opened it up to see what's in there because I've never been in a medical emergency before," Merrill said.
+"They told me it was the medical kit, and I opened it up to see what's in there because I've never been in [an in-flight] medical emergency before," Merrill said.

 What was in the kit surprised her.
 The blood pressure cuff, for example, was not an automatic one like those in hospitals.
 It was a manual one, which needed to be put together, and listening for a pulse with a less-than-optimal stethoscope.